WICG/attribution-reporting-api/EVENT.md

 }]
 ```

-- `trigger_data`: optional coarse-grained data to identify the triggering event.
+- `trigger_data`: optional coarse-grained data to identify the triggering
+  event.
+The value will be limited to either 3 bits or 1 bit [depending on the
+  attributed source type](#data-limits-and-noise).
 - `priority`: optional signed 64-bit integer representing the priority
 of this trigger compared to other triggers for the same source.
 - `deduplication_key`: optional unsigned 64-bit integer which will be used to